Opening Fall 2020

 What Comes In Your Room?

 All rooms are furnished with a bed, desk with chair, dresser, closet and micro-fridge.
-Sophomore and upperclass areas with common space, such as living rooms, also have those spaces furnished as appropriate.
+Areas with common space, such as living rooms, also have those spaces furnished as appropriate.
 The mattresses are twin extra long, except in Gateway Village where they are regular twin mattresses.

 All furnishings provided in the room/suite/apartment/townhouse are expected to remain in that location and should not be removed to accommodate personal property.
 Storage space is not available during the academic year.
 Items not present at the time of a student's departure will result in a replacement charge billed to the student's account.
 Items should not be moved outside (even temporarily) since sunlight, heat and/or moisture can damage University furniture.
 Items found outside of student housing will be considered "abandoned" and taken by University personnel without any responsibility to notify the room occupants.